 Additional surgical procedures, blood transfusions and other treatments may be necessary to treat these complications, which can cause excruciating pain with normal activities such as sitting down, walking and having intercourse.
 In certain cases, this can require multiple procedures without successfully removing all the mesh.

-At the Huntsville, Alabama law offices of Morris, King & Hodge, P.C., our medical device lawyers protect the rights of people who suffered injuries from the use of transvaginal mesh and other dangerous medical products.
+At the Huntsville, Alabama law offices of Morris, King & Hodge, P.C., our pharmaceutical lawyers protect the rights of people who suffered injuries from the use of transvaginal mesh and other dangerous medical products.

 If you or a loved one have suffered painful injuries from the use of transvaginal mesh, we will evaluate your situation to determine if there is a claim against the manufacturer.
 For a free initial consultation, contact us today.